openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Autoscaling specifies auto-scaling behavior that applies to all NodePools
+<p>autoscaling specifies auto-scaling behavior that applies to all NodePools
-associated with the control plane.</p>
+associated with this HostedCluster.</p>
 </td>
 </tr>
 <tr>